h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-light/index.md

 That’s not only a nice number to show in slides — it’s a practical improvement when you rebuild images often or run on constrained hardware.

+Amongst the benefits of using a lighter image such as `r-alpine` instead of the standard `rocker/shiny` being size related, switching to this lighter image provides the following improvements:

+- less dependencies to manage
+- isolation - know what you really need to build
+- easier to maintain due to lack of dependencies

+Take Home Exercise: check out on the docker image library [dockerhub](https://hub.docker.com/) what each of these above mentioned images really consists of. then you can get more insight why the difference in base image size is so high.

 ## How to Measure Image Size Yourself